genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 To define a table, you need to specify a name, a unique ID, a list of unique fields, and a primary key.

 You can also specify one or more indices onto the table.
-These can be defined as **unique** (where it will contain a unique constraint on the table) and **nonUnique,** where it is typically just defined to create an index for efficient ranged lookups.
+These can be defined as `unique` (where it contains a unique constraint on the table) and `nonUnique` where it is typically just defined to create an index for efficient ranged lookups.

 When you define a table, it is good to give it a clear name that describes the key - so it is well worth planning these in advance.
 If you don’t define a name for the primary key, the default name will be: